 Chocolate.
 This town is known for its chocolate for a reason.
 One of our favorite things to do in York is stocking up on chocolate.
 Some of the best chocolate in all of England are in York, so don’t miss your chance to stock up!
 If you want to know where to go, look at the Chocolate Trail Map.

 York Rose & Crown.
 Convenient walking distance to everything including the pub downstairs, the York Rose & Crown Bed & Breakfast was the perfect accommodations for our family of 4.

 Room was large, had ensuite, and the breakfast was just enough to get our day started off right!
 You might think that being above a pub would be noisy, but we had no issues whatsoever.

 Have you had a chance to visit York?
-What were your favorite things to do there?
+What were your favorite things to do in York?